interstate-labs/proposer-commitment-network-dev/README.md

 ![Full Design](static/flow.jpg)

-We follow the common api spec that nearly all preconfirmation protocols follow: https://github.com/ethereum-commitments/constraints-specs
+We follow the common api spec that nearly all preconfirmation protocols follow.
+Read the full docs at: https://docs.interstate.so
-Docs page: docs.interstate.so